jellyfin-archive/jellyfin-docs/general/administration/installing.md

 #### Ubuntu Repository

-The Jellyfin team provides an Ubuntu repository for installation on Ubuntu Xenial, Bionic, Cosmic, Disco, and Eoan.
+The Jellyfin team provides an Ubuntu repository for installation on Ubuntu Xenial, Bionic, Cosmic, Disco, Eoan, and Focal.
 Supported architectures are `amd64`, `arm64`, and `armhf`.
 Only `amd64` is supported on Ubuntu Xenial.

 > [!NOTE]
 > Microsoft does not provide a .NET for 32-bit x86 Linux systems, and hence Jellyfin is not supported on the `i386` architecture.